In this article

 • Invoice receipt: Upon delivery of goods and services as specified in the purchase order (PO), the buyer generates a goods receipt note (GRN).
 Subsequently, the supplier prepares the invoice, detailing the quantity, unit cost, total cost, and delivery specifics.
 The invoices are then sent to the accounts team.

-• Invoice integration into the accounting system: Approved invoices are integrated into the accounting system, establishing an audit trail for payment tracking.
+• Create an invoice in the accounting system: Approved invoices are entered into the accounting system, creating a clear audit trail for tracking and compliance.

 • Vendor payment: The finalized, approved invoices progress to payment processing, marking the culmination of the AP approval process.